-- Registered nurse may perform independent nursing functions and delegated medical functions (Colorado Nurse Practice Act 12-38-101 C.R.S.) - Licensed practical nurse may perform under the supervision of a registered professional nurse, physician, or other qualified individual (Colorado Nurse Practice Act 12-38-101 C.R.S.) - Delegation the assignment to a competent individual the authority to perform in a selected situation a selected nursing task, including the administration of medication (Chapter XIII Rules and Regulations Regarding the Delegation of Nursing Tasks) - Delegatee (Unlicensed Assistive Personnel/UAP)- an individual receiving the delegation who acts in a complementary role to the professional nurse and whom the professional nurse authorizes to perform tasks which the individual is not otherwise authorized to perform (Chapter XIII Rules and Regulations Regarding the Delegation of Nursing Tasks) - Delegator the registered professional nurse who holds a current, active license in the state of Colorado, who makes the delegation (Chapter XIII Rules and Regulations Regarding the Delegation of Nursing Tasks) - Supervision the provision of guidance and review by a qualified registered professional nurse for the accomplishment of a nursing task or activity including initial direction of the task and periodic inspection of the actual act of accomplishing the task or activity, and evaluation of the outcome (Chapter XIII - Rules and Regulations Regarding the Delegation of Nursing Tasks)
+- Professional Nurse (RN) Licensed to practice nursing in Colorado to perform independent nursing functions and delegated medical functions according to the Colorado Nurse Practice Act (12-38-101 C.R.S. - Licensed practical nurse Perform under the supervision of a registered professional nurse, physician, or other qualified individual according to the Colorado Nurse Practice Act (12-38-101 C.R.S.) - Delegation the assignment to a competent individual the authority to perform in a selected situation a selected nursing task, including the administration of medication (Chapter XIII - Rules and Regulations Regarding the Delegation of Nursing Tasks) - Delegatee (Unlicensed Assistive Personnel/UAP) an individual receiving the delegation who acts in a complementary role to the professional nurse and whom the professional nurse authorizes to perform tasks which the individual is not otherwise authorized to perform (Chapter XIII Rules and Regulations Regarding the Delegation of Nursing Tasks) - Delegator the registered professional nurse who holds a current, active license in the state of Colorado, who makes the delegation (Chapter XIII Rules and Regulations Regarding the Delegation of Nursing Tasks) - Supervision the provision of guidance and review by a qualified registered professional nurse for the accomplishment of a nursing task or activity including initial direction of the task and periodic inspection of the actual act of accomplishing the task or activity, and evaluation of the outcome (Chapter XIII Rules and Regulations Regarding the Delegation of Nursing Tasks)